mickfuzz/phd4/_posts/thesis_chapters/2023-2-5-Data-Methods.md

 Perhaps see the above glitch examples.
 Not fully understanding every line of code can create a fun, unpredictable environment.
 We can infer from these examples that wrong behaviour may be easier to investigate and to correct than no-behaviour errors.

 Aspects of the design encourage this kinds of error.
 Certainly the process of code patching does.
  -->

- ### Building Identities as Game Makers DROP THIS FOR NOW MOVE TO NEW PAPER
+### Building Identities as Game Makers

+NOTE - DROP MOST OF THIS FOR NOW - MOVE TO NEW PAPER - OR DISCUSSION LATER

  My journal notes see an evolution of attempts to try to build into the program, activities which help build the participants sense of their own identities of game makers or more generally digital designers.
 In and early tentative attempt to define in broad strokes the types of game maker behaviour and underlying goals.
 In doing this I have taken inspiration from Bartle's game player types Hamari and Tuunanen, 2014).
 I translated player types to maker types based on notes in my observation journal and extracts from screen capture data.
 The following list of *Game Maker *types: